anindieprogrammer/anindieprogrammer/README.md

 - 🔭 working on Web.
 - 🌱 learning blockchain.
-- 👯 looking to collaborate on javascript open source libs.
+- 👯 looking to collaborate on open source projects.
 - ✈  open to work on remote job opportunities.

 <!--